 When you give us your consent to process your personal data for one or more purposes listed below;

-Processing of personal data is necessary for our legitimate interests of managing our relationship with you and administering our Website and the Service Directories; and
+Processing of personal data is necessary for our legitimate interests of managing our relationship with you and administering our Website; and

 Processing of personal data is necessary for us to comply with laws and regulations that apply to us.

-To answer your queries and comments in relation to the Website and Service Directories
+To answer your queries and comments with respect to our business relationship

 To respond to you and take action when you report a problem with our Website or Service Directories